 read_sdf() |>

-You can turn off lighting in render_model() and customize the scene (adding different objects or lights) by using rayrender’s add_object() function or rayvertex’s add_shape() function.
+You can turn off lighting in render_model() and customize the rendered output by using the lower-level rayrender or rayvertex APIs directly.
 If you use rayrender::render_scene()/rayvertex::rasterize_scene() instead of render_model(), you have to set up the camera position and field of view yourself.

 library(rayrender)